Zoll-e/vanilla-counter/readme.md

 ## Description:

 This is a 1 millionth ~~*Hello World!*~~  counter app.
 Why did I do it then you may wonder, well it was time for me to learn framework-agnostic javascript in depth.
+Click [here](https://zoll-e.github.io/vanilla-counter/) to check it on github pages.

 ## What did I learn:
 > State management using the observer design pattern